pawlobanano/pawlobanano.github.io/README.md

 ## A tip for Compass

-Compass works out of the box, with help from 'config.rb' file.
+Compass works out of the box with help from 'config.rb' file.
 You just need to start:
 ```
 compass watch
 ```